REVEREND FATHER WILLIAM JOHN BARTZ

 On 1 September 2013, Father Bill Bartz became the Presiding Priest of Holy Trinity Church in Carmel, Indiana (Indianapolis area).

 Father Bartz is married to the former Emily V. Mamalis, daughter of Father and Mrs. James Mamalis.
-They have three children, Joanna Nicolaides (Evan), Maria, George, and one granddaughter, Emilia Nicolaides, and one grandson, John Nicolaides.
+They have three children, Joanna Nicolaides (Evan), Maria, George, and three grandchildren, Emilia, John, and Magdalena Nicolaides.

 FATHER LUCAS CHRISTENSEN

 Father Lucas Christensen, son of S. Mark and Leesha Christensen, was born in Beulah, ND and raised in Burlington, IA, Gillette, and Casper, WY.
 He graduated from Concordia University Wisconsin in 2004 with a Bachelor of Arts in Pastoral Theology.
 In summer of 2004, he completed the certificate at the International Academy of Apologetics and Human Rights at the Université de Strasbourg, Alsace, France.

 He worked as an administrator at Indiana University's main campus in Bloomington, IN from 2007-2013.
 While living in Bloomington, he worked with the local parish, All Saints Orthodox Church, assisting with Sunday school, youth group, Orthodox Christian Fellowship, nursing home ministry, inquirer catechesis, adult education, chant and choir, and altar service.